blackgwehnade/flask_authy_docker_app/README.md

 # flask-app

-This application creates a basic user registration and authentication application using Flask as a framework.
+This application creates a basic user registration and authentication application using **Flask** as a framework. **wtforms** is used specifically for the validation of username and password fields, and **bcrypt** for password hashing (which avoids storing passwords in plain text).
 User and corresponding passwords are saved on a PostgreSQL database, with the schema outlined below.

 ## Getting started